A refreshing Alice in Wonderland cocktail that’s as beautiful as it is tasty!

 Love it?
 Pin it!

+I hope you love this delightful Alice in Wonderland cocktail as much as I do.
 Read more about Alice in Wonderland here.
 Watch the Alice in Wonderland episode of The Rose Table here:

 Make your own magic,